 Cycling & Rugby.
 Walking or running with our two dogs.
 Reading sporting autobiographies.

-I have been a supporter of the My Name’5 Doddie Foundation for three years.
+I have been a supporter of the My Name’5 Doddie Foundation since 2018.
 Originally from Melrose in the Borders hence the connection with Doddie.

 Any form of fitness - Cycling, Running, Gym & Boxing being the main ones.
 Coaching Youth Rugby at Ballymena and Athletics (Hurdles) at Ballymena & Antrim Athletic Club